 Published on 11/2/2015 11:30:00 AM

-To apply for a behavior specialist license in Pennsylvania, applicants must submit the following document
+To apply for a behavior specialist license in Pennsylvania, applicants must submit an application.
+The application can be submitted online

 .
 Among the requirements for the license, applicants must seek verification from colleges and universities that: